-However, disciplinary matters should be dealt with fairly:
+However, disciplinary matters should be dealt with fairly, following these general principles:

-- Employers and employees should deal with matters promptly; for example, meetings and decisions under the procedure should be held without undue delay. - 2.
+- Employers and employees should deal with matters promptly.
+For example, meetings and decisions under the procedure should be held without undue delay. - 2.
 Employers and employees should act consistently. - 3.
-Employers should carry out any necessary investigations, to establish the facts. - 4.
+Employers should carry out any necessary

+- investigations, to establish the facts. - 4.
 Employers should inform employees of the basis of the issue and give them an opportunity to put their case before decisions are made. - 5.
-Employers should allow employees to be accompanied to the disciplinary hearing. - 6.
-Appeal against any disciplinary sanction should always be allowed.
+Employers should allow employees to be accompanied to the disciplinary hearing. - Appeal against any disciplinary sanction should always be allowed.